Bobowski/Blackjack/README.md

 Client can play Blackjack with table.
 There is only one table for each client and one deck for each game.

 ##Machanics
-Client posts requests to different URL and recieves TableState structure packed in Json as an answer.
+Client posts requests to different URL and recieves PublicTable structure packed in Json as an answer.

 **Types of requests:**